West Midlands · Punjabi community · art galleries

 What watch-outs apply to art galleries in Birmingham (Handsworth and Soho Road)?

 Higher-value online sales need 3DS and strong fraud rules.
-Plus location-specific: Cash is still culturally dominant in some older corner-shop relationships; offer card alongside, do not push.
+Plus location-specific: Cash is still culturally dominant in some older Soho Road corner-shop relationships; offer card alongside, do not push.
 Soho Road and Lozells Road are the densest trading hubs for Punjabi businesses in Birmingham (Handsworth and Soho Road).

 Is there a Punjabi community of art galleries in Birmingham (Handsworth and Soho Road)?

 Handsworth and Soho Road are the historical heart of the UK Punjabi community in Birmingham, established from the 1950s onwards.
-Around 30 percent of Soho ward residents are Asian heritage.
+The area around Soho Road has one of the highest concentrations of Asian-heritage residents in Birmingham.

 Related reading